 Confidence can take a dip when you work in a toxic environment, fail a test, fall out with a loved one or experience a setback at work.
-Everyone experiences low confidence levels in various degrees.
-How confident you feel comes from life experiences related to culture, trauma, childhood bullying, parenting style, race, gender and sexual orientation - even the most highly driven individuals can experience the classic symptoms of impostor syndrome.
+Everyone experiences low confidence levels to various degrees.
+How confident you feel comes from life experiences related to culture, trauma, childhood bullying, parenting style, race, gender and sexual orientation – even the most highly driven individuals can experience the classic symptoms of impostor syndrome.

 Understand women's confidence levels globally